mhmzdev/figma-flutter-mcp/docs/getting-started.md

 ---

+## ⚠️ Important Note
+As you'll follow through we are NOT generating Flutter Code, we're actually letting AI do that for us.
+So, keyword here would be "Good Prompt".
+The more informative your prompt is, the better the results will be.
+Of course, there's always a room for improvement in MCP itself but when it comes to implementation in Flutter, its all up to AI (Cursor in this case).

 ## 🎨 Setting Up Theme Colors

 The most efficient way to generate Flutter themes is to create a dedicated theme frame in Figma.